stamourv/beer/nursery/london-calling.md

 * ABV 4.07
 * Trying it: off-flavor, maybe overcarbonated (did have high FG).
 Overly bitter.
 Not a success.
 We still can't do bitters.
+* By Dec 2nd was really overcarbonated and tasted bitter and metallic.
+  Definitely not good.
+Could be mild gusher bug infection.
+Subsequent batches were fine though.
+  Ended up dumping what was left; bangs and sprays.
+Definitely infected.